CordGenics/SOLARA-BETA/README.md

 ## ABOUT
 ![Banner](img/Screenshot_2024-06-18-15-58-34-718_com.discord.png)

-Solara is a powerful Roblox Level 3 FOSS (Free and Open Source) exploit tool developed since 2023.
-It is one of the most popular Roblox executors with the largest exploit community.
-It is currently **UNDETECTABLE** by Byfron (Roblox Anticheat).
+Solara is a powerful FOSS (Free and Open Source) exploit project conceived in 2023.
+It has Level 3 Executor functionality and is optimized to support lower end hardware.
+It is fully Open Source and the code is structured and labeled for community commits.
+Solara has quickly grown to be **THE** place for exploit discussion, exploit development and showcases ammasing over 50,000 Monthly Active users during the fall of 2023.

 ## STATISTICS 📈
 • **50,000** **Monthly Active users**